-- 2 tbsp dry sherry, fortified wine or rice wine
+- 2 tablespoon dry sherry, fortified wine or rice wine

-- 2 tbsp soy sauce I use low sodium
+- 2 tablespoon soy sauce I use low sodium

 - PREHEAT OVEN to 250F/120C.
 Position one oven rack in lower 1/3 of oven and one rack in upper third of oven.
 Line large pan with foil and place grate or cooling rack on top.
 Spray grate with oil.